dqops/dqo/docs/examples/data-validity/percentage-of-valid-latitude-and-longitude.md

 # Percentage of valid latitude and longitude

-Verifies that the percentage of valid latitude and longitude values are above the set threshold.
+Verifies that the percentage of valid latitude and longitude values are above a set threshold.

 **PROBLEM**